Fregixe/currencyapi/README.md

 ```
 Api has three controllers:

-1.GET - getAllCurrency() - doesn't require parameters and returns a List of available currencies.
+1.GET - getAllCurrency() - doesn't require parameters and returns a List of available currencies.<br/>
-Returns: HTTP STATUS 200 in case of success.
+Returns: HTTP STATUS 200 in case of success.<br/>
 JSON:
 ```